DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - 🔏Operations and Maintenance
         - It allows developers to go backacross the 7 stages to make corrections.
 But you can only return to a previous stage (Only on stage back)
         - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
+        - When software development follows a staggered approach of rigid, well-defined stages, this is considered the waterfall model.
+A waterfall model of system development contains all the steps required to take a project from conception to completion.
+Generally, you cannot skip or go back to steps using the waterfall model.
         - Despite many organizations moving to Agile, DevOps, or other more responsive development methodologies, waterfall remains a strong contender when clear objectives, upfront planning and stable requirements are combined with a need to prevent flaws and to have a high level of control over the development process and output.
         - It is mainly used where time and cost is not important
         - Still used in public utility projects and even building of nuclear reactors